goroti11/trutube/UNIVERSE_NAVIGATION.md

 **The universe navigation system is production-ready and fully functional.**

-Users and creators can now interact with TruTube's structured content organization through intuitive interfaces.
+Users and creators can now interact with Goroti's structured content organization through intuitive interfaces.